tylerlong/glip-survey-bot/survey.md

 - Female

+You have done the survey!
 Thank you very much for your input!
+Reply "download" if you want to see the survey report.

 Bye for now and see you next time!